DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Methodology

 \subsection{Model Selection}

 The model selection stage aims to identify the most suitable model for generating the desired image from the candidate set obtained in the previous stage.
-This candidate set represents a subset of the entire model library, consisting of models that exhibit relatively high matching degrees with the input prompt.
-However, the limited attribute information available from open-source communities poses challenges in precisely determining the best model while providing detailed model information to the large language model (LLM).
-To address this, we propose a Model Selection Agent that leverages human feedback and utilizes advantage database technology to align the model selection process with human preferences.
+The candidate set, a subset of the model library, includes models closely matching the input prompt.
+However, limited attribute data from open-source sources complicates precise model selection and detailed information provision to the LLM.
+To tackle this, we propose a Model Selection Agent that uses human feedback and advanced database technology to align model selection with human preferences.

-For the advantage database, we employ a reward model to calculate scores for all model-generated results based on a corpus of 10,000 prompts, storing the score information.
-Upon receiving an input prompt, we calculate the semantic similarity between the input prompt and the 10,000 prompts, identifying the top 5 prompts with the highest similarity.
-Subsequently, the Model Selection Agent retrieves the precomputed performance of each model for these prompts from an offline database and selects the top 5 models for each selected prompt.
-This process produces a candidate set of 5x5 models.

-The agent then intersects the model set with the model candidate set obtained in the TOT of models stage, focusing on models with higher occurrence probabilities and relatively higher rankings.
-These models are ultimately chosen as the final selection for model generation.
+The advantage database uses a reward model to score model-generated results from 10,000 prompts, storing these scores.
+For a given input prompt, we calculate its semantic similarity to these prompts and identify the top 5 matches.
+The Model Selection Agent then retrieves precomputed model performances for these prompts from an offline database, selecting the top 5 models for each.
+This results in a candidate set of 25 models.
+The agent intersects the model set with the candidate set from the TOT stage, prioritizing models with higher occurrence probabilities and rankings.
+These models are chosen for the final model generation.